 The Office of Religious and Spiritual Life partners with Habitat for Humanity and an array of religious groups to create opportunities for students to engage in community service with people from diverse religious/spiritual backgrounds and beliefs.

-Our monthly interfaith community service projects include several hours of volunteer work at a local Habitat for a Humanity building site or soup kitchen, with some time beforehand for introductions, to get to know each other, and an hour afterward for a structured interfaith dialogue.
+Our interfaith community service projects include volunteer work at a local Habitat for a Humanity building site, with opportunities for students to get to know each other, and participate in interfaith dialogue.

 Want to get involved?